stakeup-protocol/stakeup-contracts/certora/REPORT.md

-# Stakeup - Formal Verification Report
+# StakeUp - Formal Verification Report

 ## Summary
-This document describes the specification and verification of **Blueberry**'s **Stakeup** smart contracts using the Certora Prover.
+This document describes the specification and verification of **Blueberry**'s **StakeUp** smart contracts using the Certora Prover.
 The work was undertaken from February 23, 2024 to March 19, 2024.

 The scope of our project was:
 * StTBY token